Conference Dates: 18-20 November 2022

 Scientist – Myopia Research, Prof. Brien Holden Eye Research Centre

-Head & Consultant Optometrist – The Myopia Centre (prevention and control)
+Head & Consultant Optometrist – The INFOR Myopia Centre (prevention and control)

 L V Prasad Eye Institute, India

-We are looking forward to an excellent meeting with a combination of eminent scientists, academicians, clinicians, business delegates and students from different countries sharing new and exciting findings that will enable us to learn and discuss critical issues of this escalating problem.
+We look forward to an excellent meeting with a combination of eminent scientists, academicians, clinicians, business delegates and students from different countries sharing new and exciting findings that will enable us to learn and discuss critical issues of this escalating problem.

 I wish you all an unparalleled learning experience.